 “You have something to say, I presume,” the Gunny said.

-I could hear bodies behind the Gunny shifting to pay attention behind him.
+I could hear bodies behind the Gunny shifting to pay attention to him.

-“Clews is going to call us up on the radio after dawn,” like he said.
-“We’ve got about three hours to make time.”
+“Clews is going to call us up on the radio after dawn like he said and we’ve got about three hours to make time.”